broxus/locklift/README.md

 ### Contract

-Basic object which wraps the TON smart contract.
+Basic object which wraps the Everscale smart contract.
 Allows to sends the run messages into the network, or run messages locally, to derive some data from the smart contract.

 ### Account

-This class extends the basic `Contract` functionality by adding special `runTarget` method, which allows to interact with TON contracts, by sending internal message from "Account" contract.
+This class extends the basic `Contract` functionality by adding special `runTarget` method, which allows to interact with Everscale contracts, by sending internal message from "Account" contract.
 It encodes the specified method + params into the internal message, according to the target contract's ABI and call the Account's external method.

 The basic Account contract is placed into the [Account.sol](contracts/contracts/Account.sol).